ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 If multiple nodes would match a fragment identifier, the first such match is selected.

+A fragment identifier is not guaranteed to reference an existing node.
+Therefore, applications SHOULD define how an unresolved alias node ought to be handled.

 Users concerned with interoperability of fragment identifiers:

-- SHOULD limit named anchors to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is always possible since named anchors are a serialization detail;
+- SHOULD limit alias nodes to a set of characters that do not require encoding to be expressed as URI fragment identifiers: this is generally possible since named anchors are a serialization detail;
-- SHOULD NOT use a named anchor that matches multiple nodes.
+- SHOULD NOT use alias nodes that match multiple nodes.

-In the example resource below, the URL `file.yaml#foo` references the anchor `foo` pointing to the node with value `scalar`;
+In the example resource below, the URL `file.yaml#*foo` references the alias node `*foo` pointing to the node with value `scalar`;
 whereas
-the URL `file.yaml#bar` references the anchor `bar` pointing to the node with value `[ some, sequence, items ]`.
+the URL `file.yaml#*bar` references the alias node `*bar` pointing to the node with value `[ some, sequence, items ]`.

 ~~~ example